allaccountstaken/improving-risk-profile-classification/README.md

 # Improving Financial Distress Classification System

 ## Introduction
 This project aims to find the best model for out-of-sample forecast using Azure `HyperDrive` and `AutoML` functionalities.
-The best model will be deployed using ACI web servcies.
+The best model will be deployed using ACI web servcies on Azure Container Instances.
+First training data is used to produce a basic benchmark model.
+This model is use to create `train.py` script for `HyperDrive` parameters tuning.
+Performance of both models is compared on out-of-sample data in terms of recall score and found to be similar.
+Same training data is uploaded into Azure portal for `AutoML` run that produces a better model.
+This model is registered and deployed to produce superior out-of-sample forecast.
 Below is high level overview diagram:
 ![](assets/project_diagram.png)

 ## Business Problem

 In normal, non-stressed environment, it is very hard to predict bank's failure as it is a very rare event equivalent of anomaly detection; for more information please visit https://www.bankrate.com/banking/list-of-failed-banks/.